sonicwaste/dyna/README.md

 # Dyna
-Dyna wraps your app to provide [ColorScheme]()s based on user wallpaper (currenly only on Android 12+) or given source color.
+Dyna wraps your app to provide `ColorScheme`s based on user wallpaper (currenly only on Android 12+) or given source color.
 You can plug these schemes right into your app and update your app's theme in real-time.

 https://user-images.githubusercontent.com/2550945/147409734-d8417bef-8428-4109-a199-79ef12966aa6.mp4